University of Texas at Austin: Endowment

 The University of Texas System is entitled to at least 30% of the distributions from the Permanent University Fund (PUF), with over $33 billion in assets as of year-end 2021.
 The University of Texas System gets two-thirds of the Available University Fund (the name of the annual distribution of PUF's income), and the Texas A&M University System gets the other third.
 A regental policy requires at least 45 percent of UT System's share of this money go to the University of Texas at Austin for "program enrichment".
 By taking two-thirds and multiplying it by 45 percent, UT gets 30 percent, which is the minimum amount of AUF income that can be distributed to the school under current policies.
 The Regents, however, can decide to allocate additional amounts to the university.
 Also, the majority of the University of Texas system share of the AUF is used for its debt service bonds, some of which were issued for the benefit of the Austin campus.
-The Regents can change the 45 percent minimum of the University of Texas System share to goes to the Austin campus at any time, although doing so might be difficult politically.
+The Regents can change the 45 percent minimum of the University of Texas System share that goes to the Austin campus at any time, although doing so might be difficult politically.

 Proceeds from lands appropriated in 1839 and 1876, as well as oil monies, comprise the majority of PUF.
 At one time, the PUF was the chief source of income for Texas' two university systems, the University of Texas System and the Texas A&M University System; today, however, its revenues account for less than 10 percent of the universities' annual budgets.
 This has challenged the universities to increase sponsored research and private donations.
 Privately funded endowments contribute over $2 billion to the university's total endowment.

 The University of Texas System also has about $22 billion of assets in its General Endowment Fund.

 Student life

 Student profile

-For Fall 2011, the university enrolled 38,437 undergraduate, 11,497 graduate and 1,178 law students.
-Out-of-state and international students comprised 9.1% of the undergraduate student body and 20.1% of the total student body, with students from all 50 states and more than 120 foreign countries—most notably, the Republic of Korea, followed by the People's Republic of China, India, Mexico, and Taiwan.
-For Fall 2015, the undergraduate student body was 48.9% male and 51.1% female.
-The three largest undergraduate majors in 2009 were Biological Sciences, Unspecified Business, and Psychology, while the three largest graduate majors were Business Administration (MBA), Electrical and Computer Engineering, and Pharmacy (PharmD).
+For fall 2024, the university enrolled 43,165 undergraduate students and 10,699 postgraduate students, bringing the total student count to 53,864.
+Out-of-state students accounted for 9.2% of the total student body, and international students comprised 9.7% of the total student body.

+For fall 2015, the undergraduate student body was 48.9% male and 51.1% female.
+In 2022, the three most popular undergraduate majors were Biology/Biological Sciences, Psychology, and Computer and Information Sciences.
+For graduate studies, the top choices were Business Administration and Management, Accounting, and Management Sciences and Quantitative Methods.